SimformSolutionsPvtLtd/NetworkEngine/README.md

 }
 ```

-Implement the `NetworkRepo` and define the required varaibles and methods using enum with example name `APITarget`.
+Implement the `NetworkRepo` and define the required variables and methods using enum with example name `APITarget`.

 ```swift
 public enum APITarget: NetworkRepo {